-While the incidence of sudden infant death syndrome or SIDS is on the decline, mortality rates among infants from suffocation from co-sleeping is on the rise.
+Although the incidence of sudden infant death syndrome, or SIDS, is on the decline, mortality rates among infants from suffocation from co-sleeping are on the rise.

-Rady Children’s Hospital and the Center for Healthier Communities is launching Safe Sleep San Diego to increase awareness among parents and caregivers of safe and unsafe sleep environments.
-The Center for Healthier Communities, in partnership with Community Housing Works, will begin outreach into communities in 2018.
+Rady Children’s Hospital and the Center for Healthier Communities have launched Safe Sleep San Diego to increase awareness among parents and caregivers of safe and unsafe sleep environments.
+As part of this effort, the Center for Healthier Communities has partnered with Community Housing Works on a community outreach program.

 ABCs of Safe Sleep

-Parents and caregivers should follow the ABCs every time a child sleeps, both at night and during nap times.
+Parents and caregivers can help keep children safe by following the ABCs of safe safe sleep.
+This should be done every time a child sleeps, both at night and during nap times.

-Remove your child from their infant car seat when not traveling in a vehicle or when not being carried between locations.
+- Remove your child from his/her infant car seat when not traveling in a vehicle or when not being carried between locations.
 Infant car seats are not replacements for cribs or PackNPlays for prolonged sleeping.

-This webpage provides resources to help parents create a safe sleep environment for their child whether at home or while traveling.
-These resources include information on proper bedding, proper sleep positions and, most importantly, proper sleep locations.
+Resources are provided below to help parents create a safe sleep environment for their child whether at home or while traveling.
+These include information on proper bedding, proper sleep positions and, most importantly, proper sleep locations.